 History

-The Church of the Virgin Mary was erected at the end of the 13th century, and after the interior was completed, wall paintings were made in it.
-It was first recorded in lists of papal tithes from 1332-1337.
-At the turn of the 15th and 16th centuries, the church underwent a late Gothic reconstruction, as a result of which the nave was enlarged.
-It is possible, however, that the reason for the work was not the intention to enlarge it, but the static problems of the building, which also appeared later.
-After the extension, the nave was also decorated with wall polychromes.
+The church in the village of Žíp (Hungarian: Zsip) was erected at the end of the 13th century.
+It was recorded for the first time in the lists of papal tithes from 1332-1337.
+At the turn of the 15th and 16th centuries, the church underwent a late-Gothic reconstruction, as a result of which the nave was enlarged.
+It is possible, however, that the reason for the work was not the desire to enlarge it, but the static problems of the building, which also appeared later.
+After the extension, the nave was decorated with wall paintings, just like the chancel painted at the end of the fourteenth century.

-In the 17th century, the building was taken over by Calvinists, who adapted it to their liturgical needs (they put a pulpit and a gallery inside).
-As the years passed by, the condition of the church began to deteriorate, even in danger of collapsing.
-For this reason, at the end of the 18th century, the chancel arcade, which was unnecessary for Protestants along with the presbytery, was walled up, and a warehouse was created in the choir.
+In the 17th century, the church was taken by the Calvinists, who adapted it to their liturgical needs (they put a pulpit and a gallery inside).
+Over the years, the condition of the church began to deteriorate, so that it was in danger of collapsing.
+For this reason, at the end of the eighteenth century, the arcade of the chancel was walled up, which was unnecessary for the Protestants along with the chancel itself.
+After the reconstruction, a warehouse was created in it.
+In addition, a free-standing wooden belfry was erected next to the church.

-After World War II, the removal of the presbytery was considered; fortunately, the discovery of medieval frescoes prevented it.
-The complex renovation of the building was completed in the years 1970-1978.
-As a result, the building statics was secured, a new roof was laid and the floor was tiled.
-Wall polychromes were also discovered and recreated.
+After World War II, the church was in such a bad condition that removal of the chancel was considered.
+Fortunately, this was prevented by the discovery of medieval polychromes inside.
+The complex renovation of the monument was carried out in the years 1970-1978.
+As a result, the static of the building was secured, a new roof was laid, and the floor was tiled.
+Wall paintings were also discovered and restored.

 Architecture

-Situated on a hill above the village, the original church had the form of a aisleless building with a polygonal chancel in the east, probably with a barrel vault inside.
-As it was built in the transitional period, it showed features of the Romanesque style (small, splayed windows, semicircular chancel arcade) and Gothic (polygonal closure of the chancel).
-Around 1500, the nave was extended south and north, which increased the interior space somewhat.
-The gothic entrance portal was on the south side of the nave.
-The church was surrounded by a stone wall, possibly with defensive features.
+Situated on a hill above the village, the original church had the form of an aisleless building, ended in the east with a narrower and lower, polygonal chancel.
+As it was built in the transition period, it had features of the Romanesque style (small windows, semicircular rood arcade) and the Gothic style (polygonal closure of the chancel).
+Around 1500, the nave was widened to the south and north, which slightly increased the internal space of the building.
+The church was surrounded by a stone wall, perhaps having defensive functions, and certainly protecting against animals.

 Current state